chriswendt/ietf/draft-ietf-stir-passport.md

 As defined in JWS, the "x5u" header parameter is used to provide a URI [RFC3986] referring to the resource for the X.509 public key certificate or certificate chain [RFC5280] corresponding to the key used to digitally sign the JWS.
 Note: The definition of what the URI represents in terms of the actor serving the X.509 public key is out of scope of this document.
 However, generally this would correspond to an HTTPS or DNSSEC resource with the guidance that it MUST be a TLS protected, per JWS spec.

 **3.2.
-PASSporT Token Claims**
+PASSporT Payload**

-The token claim should consist of the information which needs to be verified at the destination party.
+The token payload claims should consist of the information which needs to be verified at the destination party.
 This claim should correspond to a JWT claim [RFC7519] and be encoded as defined by the JWS Payload [RFC7519].

 The PASSporT defines the use of a number of standard JWT defined headers as well as two new custom headers corresponding to the two parties associated with personal communications, the originator and terminator.
 These headers or key value pairs are detailed below.

-JWT defined claim:
+**3.2.1.
+JWT defined claims**

+**3.2.1.1 "iat" - Issued at claim

 The JSON claim MUST include the "iat" [RFC7519] defined claim issued at.
 As defined this should be set to a date cooresponding to the origination of the personal communications.
 The time value should be of the format defined in [RFC7519] Section 2 NumericDate.
 This is included for securing the token against replay and cut and paste attacks, as explained further in the security considerations in section 7.

-PASSporT specific claims:
+**3.2.2.
+PASSporT specific claims**

+**3.2.2.1. "otn" and "dtn" - Originating and Destination Telephone Number claims**

 If the originating identity is a telephone number, the claim "otn" should be included as a claim.
 If the destination identity is a telephone number, the claim "dtn" should be included as a claim.
 The format of the telephone number for both "otn" and "dtn" claims should follow the canonicalization defined in Section 3.2.1.

+Telephone Number strings for "otn" and "dtn" claims should be canonicalized according to the procedures specified in [ietf-stir-rfc4474bis-07] Section 6.1.1.

+**3.2.2.2. "ouri" and "duri" - Originating and Destination URI claims**

 If the originating identity is not a telephone number, the claim "ouri" should be included as a claim with the value cooresponding to the URI form of the identity as defined in [RFC3986], alternatively it could also contain an application specific identity string, if URI format is not appropriate.

 If the destination identity is not a telephone number, the claim "duri" should be included as a claim.
 The same value format rules apply as stated for "ouri".

-In the case of personal communication protocols where the request contains an SDP message body, and if that SDP contains one or more "a=fingerprint" attributes, then the claim "mky" should be included.
-The value part of the claim should be the quoted value(s) of the fingerprint attributes (if they differ).
-Each attribute value consists of all characters following the colon after "a=fingerprint" including the algorithm description and hexadecimal key representation, any whitespace, carriage returns, and "/" line break indicators.
-If multiple non-identical "a=fingerprint" attributes appear in an SDP body, then all non-identical attributes values MUST be concatenated, with no separating character, after sorting the values in alphanumeric order.
-If the SDP body contains no "a=fingerprint" attribute, then the "mky" claim should not be used.
+**3.2.2.3 "mky" - Media Key claim**

+Some protocols that use PASSporT convey hashes for media security keys within their signaling in order to bind those keys to the identities established in the signaling layers.
+One example would be the DTLS-SRTP key fingerprints carried in SDP via the "a=fingerprint" attribute; multiple instances of that fingerprint may appear in a single SDP body corresponding to difference media streams offered.
+The "mky" value of PASSporT contains a hexadecimal key presentation of any hash(es) necessary to establish media security via DTLS-SRTP.
+Note that per guidance of Section 5 of this document any whitespace and line feeds must be removed, however the exception is that for the space character between the hash algorithm and the hash should remain.
+If multiple key fingerprints are associated with a sessions establishment, then all non-identical key representations MUST be concatenated, with a comma seperation character, after the values in alphanumeric order, before inserting them into the "mky" value in PASSporT.

-An example claim is as follows,
+An example claim with "mky" claim is as follows:

+For an SDP offer that includes the following fingerprint values,

+	a=fingerprint:sha-256 02:1A:CC:54:27:AB:EB:9C:53:3F:3E:4B:65:2E:7D:46:3F:
+	54:42:CD:54:F1:7A:03:A2:7D:F9:B0:7F:46:19:B2
+	a=fingerprint:sha-256 4A:AD:B9:B1:3F:82:18:3B:54:02:12:DF:3E:5D:49:6B:19:
+	E5:7C:AB:3E:4B:65:2E:7D:46:3F:54:42:CD:54:F1

+the PASSporT Payload object would be:

 	{
-    "iat": 1443208345,
+    "iat":"1443208345",
     "otn":"12155551212",
-	  "duri":"sip:alice@example.com"
-	  "mky":"SHA-256 \
-          4A:AD:B9:B1:3F:82:18:3B:54:02:12:DF:3E:5D:49:6B:19:E5:7C:AB"
+	  "duri":"sip:alice@example.com",
+	  "mky":"sha-256 02:1A:CC:54:27:AB:EB:9C:53:3F:3E:4B:65:2E:7D:
+	  	46:3F:54:42:CD:54:F1:7A:03:A2:7D:F9:B0:7F:46:19:B2,sha-256 4A:AD:B9:
+		B1:3F:82:18:3B:54:02:12:DF:3E:5D:49:6B:19:E5:7C:AB:3E:4B:
+		65:2E:7D:46:3F:54:42:CD:54:F1"
   }

-**3.2.1.
-Telephone Number Canonicalization**

-Telephone Number strings for "otn" and "dtn" claims should be canonicalized according to the procedures specified in [ietf-stir-rfc4474bis-07] Section 6.1.1.

-**3.2.2.
+**3.2.3.
 Multi-party Communications**

 Personal communications in the context of PASSporT can certainly extend to multi-party scenerios where there are more than one destination identities.
 In the future, it is anticipated that PASSporT will be extended to support these cases.